Lex2Sent: A bagging approach to unsupervised sentiment analysis: Data sets and lexica

-The three datasets considered in this paper are chosen to cover texts with distinct features.
-The iMDb dataset consists of a large corpus with long documents and a strong sentiment compared to the other two datasets.
+The three data sets considered in this paper are chosen to cover texts with distinct features.
+The iMDb data set consists of a large corpus with long documents and a strong sentiment compared to the other two data sets.
 The Airline dataset is more than four times smaller and the documents themselves are also shorter.
-The Amazon dataset represents an intermediate case between these two datasets. \paragraph{Preprocessing} The texts are tokenized and stop words as well as punctuation marks and numbers are removed.
-When removing stop words, care is taken not to remove sentiment words, amplifiers or negations to not affect the usage of sentiment lexica.
-Lemmatization is performed to generalize words with the same word stem.
-The mentioned methods and stop word list are part of the Python package \textit{nltk} \cite{nltk}.

-To enable the analysis of negations for text embeddings, we add the prefix \enquote{neg-} to a word if the previous word is a negation.
-We do this in both the texts and the lexicon-bases for the lexicon-based text embedding.
-For instance, the term \enquote{not bad} is turned into \enquote{negbad} and is interpreted as a positive term by sentiment lexica and text embeddings.
+The Amazon data set represents an intermediate case between these two data sets.